 - Can treat tumours that lie within millimetres of vital tissue

-- Reduces risk of treatment-induced second cancer
+- Reduces the risk of treatment-induced second cancer

 SAHMRI and Commercial & General take pride in the work we do and employ a diverse range of talented people with unique skills and knowledge from across the world in biomedicine, development, construction and cancer treatment.
-We are committed to embedding and growing a culture that research excellence and place great value on supporting the empowerment of our staff to achieve their professional and personal goals.

 Frequently Asked Questions